-Mother's Day is just around the corner (May 10), and should you decide to offer a message for the occasion, Mark Mitchell's look at the life of Jochebed (Moses' mother) might provide some helpful direction for your preaching.
-For a batch of fresh illustrations on mothers and motherhood, click here.
-For video illustrations on mothers and motherhood, visit Preaching Today's Faith Visuals.
+Mother's Day is just around the corner (May 9), and should you decide to offer a message for the occasion, Mark Mitchell's look at the life of Jochebed (Moses' mother) might provide some helpful direction for your preaching.

 I don't know why, but it seems that when Mother's Day comes around each year, I can't let it pass without preaching a sermon on it.
 I'm more likely to let Father's Day pass by without a message specifically for fathers—which doesn't make a lot of sense, seeing as I'm a father myself, so I have a lot more to say to fathers than mothers!
 Maybe the reason I tend to do something special for Mother's Day is because I think mothers are some of the most under-appreciated people in the world.
 On Mother's Day I like to remind everyone to be good to their mothers and appreciate them more.
 But today's message is not about how to be good to your mother; today's message is about a mother who had to make some hard choices for the welfare of her son.
 Being a mother or a father isn't for the faint of heart.
 It requires some tough decisions—decisions that are risky and heart-wrenching, decisions that require faith.

 Jochebed: A finely drawn portrait of a mother with faith

 I'd like for us to reflect on the story of a woman who is mentioned only a few times in Scripture.
 Yet despite her low profile, she provides a finely drawn portrait of a mother with faith.
 In fact, she even made it into the "Hall of Fame" for faith in Hebrews 11:23.
 Her name, according to Numbers 26:59, was Jochebed.
 She was Moses' mother.